 Headaches are a common adult health problem among Americans.
 Although common tension headaches are well understood, researchers continue to discover causes and potential treatments for all types of headaches.
-Therefore, it’s important for headache sufferers to work closely with a pain medicine specialist for access to cutting-edge treatments, in order to enjoy the best possible quality of life.
+Therefore, it’s important for headache sufferers to work closely with a pain medicine specialist for access to cutting-edge treatments in order to enjoy the best possible quality of life.

 A headache is any pain or discomfort originating in the head or upper neck.
-The pain generally begins quickly, and may become worse before going away.
+The pain generally begins quickly and may become worse before going away.
 There are no pain receptors or nerve fibers in the brain, so the brain itself does not feel pain.
 Instead, headache pain originates in the tissues and structures that surround the brain and skull.

 The parts of the head that can be responsible for a headache include:

-- The nerves that extend over the scalp.
+Nerves that extend over the scalp.

-- Certain nerves in the face, mouth, and throat.
+Certain nerves in the face, mouth, and throat.

 Muscles of the head, neck, and shoulders.

-- Blood vessels found along the surface, and at the base, of the brain.
+Blood vessels found along the surface, and at the base, of the brain.

-Headaches vary considerably regarding the location and intensity of the pain, and how often they occur.
+Headaches vary considerably regarding the location and intensity of the pain and how often they occur.
 The pain may be dull, sharp, throbbing, constant, intermittent, mild, or intense.